melanie writes

 Melanie has been published in Grit City Magazine, Dandelion Revolution Press, on The Mighty, in the Tacoma News Tribune, and in Black Coffee Poetry, among others.
 Her poem, “God Bless The Bottom Feeders,” earned an honorable mention in the “Things I Wrote Down” poetry contest.

-She has published three poetry chapbooks— Ocean Songs, Selkies, and God Bless the Bottom Feeders, which debuted in 2025.
-She is working on her fourth chapbook for a release in the late summer of 2025.
+She has published four poetry chapbooks— Ocean Songs, Selkies, God Bless the Bottom Feeders, and //maybe blue, all of which debuted in 2025.

-Melanie also runs an online literary journal, The Faoileánach Journal, with its second issue due out in September 2025.
+Melanie also runs an online literary journal, The Faoileánach Journal, with its third issue due out November 2025.